 The following chart illustrates, for fiscal 2021, the distribution of value among the three elements of direct compensation for our CEO and, on average, for the other Named Executive Officers.
-For purposes of this illustration, the annual short-term incentive compensation component is based on the target annual short-term incentive opportunities awarded by the Committee for fiscal 2021 short-term incentive awards (for more information see "How the 2021 Bonus Plan Works" beginning on page 28) and the annual long-term incentive compensation component is based on the grant value awarded by the Committee for fiscal 2021 annual long-term incentive awards (for more information see "Annual Long-Term Incentive Awards" beginning on page 30).
+For purposes of this illustration, the annual short-term incentive compensation component is based on the target annual short-term incentive opportunities awarded by the Committee for fiscal 2021 short-term incentive awards (for more information see "How the 2021 Bonus Plan Works" beginning on page 28) and the annual long-term incentive compensation component is based on the grant value awarded by the Committee for fiscal 2021 annual long-term incentive awards before conversion to the various forms of equity awards (for more information see "Annual Long-Term Incentive Awards" beginning on page 30).
 As a percentage of total annual compensation, 88% of our CEO's compensation and, on average, 73% of our other Named Executive Officers' compensation was variable because it was subject to performance goals, the fluctuations of our stock price, or a combination of both.